How to measure for carpeting and vinyl

 Updated Store Hours

-The Home Beautiful and the Home Beautiful Bargain Outlet/Paint Shop will be open to the public once again.
-However, for now, under the State of New Hampshire’s current Coronavirus Emergency orders, we will only be open by appointment only.
-Our store hours are Monday-Friday from 9-5.
+The Home Beautiful and the Home Beautiful Bargain Outlet/Paint Shop are fully open to the public once again.
+Store hours are Monday-Friday from 9-5.
+Appointments are still preferred for a more convenient shopping experience.
+Masks are still required.
+Please use hand sanitizer when you arrive.
+If you are not feeling well, please visit us when you have recovered.
 Click to read the full set of rules about how we will be operating.

 We understand that these rules are inconvenient, however they are for the safety of both our customers and our staff.
 We will update our processes as we learn more to make shopping with us as easy as possible.
 Thank you for your understanding and trusting The Home Beautiful.